Guidelines for Adult Volunteers

 - Volunteers must strongly adhere to the confidentiality and privacy of all patients and staff.

 - Doctors Community Hospital is not obligated and does not guarantee the hiring of volunteers into paid positions.
-A time commitment of one year of service is strongly encouraged.
+A time commitment of 6 consecutive months or 100 hours of service is strongly encouraged.

 - Volunteers who serve 4 or more hours a day are entitled to one free meal up to $7.